laravel/nova-docs/4.0/resources/relationships.md

 ])->nullable(),
 ```

-### Peeking at `MorphTo` relationships
+### Peeking At `MorphTo` Relationships

-When hovering over a `MorphTo` link when viewing index or detail views, Nova will show a small card allowing you to "take a peek" at the linked relation:
+When hovering over a `MorphTo` link when viewing the index or detail views, Nova will show a small card allowing you to "take a peek" at the linked relation:

 ![Relationship Peeking](./img/peeking.png)

-### Preventing the user from peeking at `MorphTo` fields.
+### Preventing Peeking At `MorphTo` Relationships

-Since relation peeking is enabled by default, you can prevent the user from peeking at the relation by using the `noPeeking` helper on your `MorphTo` field:
+Relationship peeking is enabled by default; however, you can prevent the user from peeking at the relation using the `noPeeking` helper on your `MorphTo` field:

 ```php
 MorphTo::make('Author')->noPeeking()